spak9/mmkv_visualizer/README.md

 The main way is to utilize the online web service provided at https://www.mmkv-visualizer.com/.
 You can simply drag & drop or choose an MMKV of your choice, then visualize the data.
-The visualizer allows you to iterate through different data type encodings (MMKV uses protobuf encoding) by simply clicking any table cell, as well as expand the data to get a deeper look.
+The visualizer allows you to iterate through different data type encodings, including strings, bytes, NSCodings, and more.
+You can iterate the type by simply clicking a table cell, as well as expand the data to get a deeper look.

+See below for more information on decryption capabilities.

 2. Local Web Application: